-Construct garage and storage buildings so that they reflect the character of the existing house and are compatible in terms of height, scale, and roof shape.
+Construct garage and storage buildings so that they reflect the character of the existing house and are compatible in terms of height, scale, roof shape, and materials.
 Place such buildings away from the primary façade of the building.
-Do not allow outbuildings to obscure character-defining features of a building.
+Do not allow outbuildings to obscure character defining features of a building.

-9. Materials, Textures, & Details
+9. Materials, Textures, and Details

 Use materials, textures, and architectural features that are visually compatible with those of historic buildings on the block or street.
+Brick and wood are the most common materials used.
+Non-grained hardiplank would be an acceptable substitute for wood on new construction.
 When selecting architectural details, consider the scale, placement, profile, and relief of details on surrounding structures for the basis of design decisions.
 If horizontal siding is to be used, consider the board size, width of exposure, length, and trim detail such as corner boards on adjacent historic structure for specifications of the new material.

-Section 4: Additions
+Section 5: Additions

-Additions
+Guidelines for Additions

-Additions
+Guidelines for Additions

-It is often necessary to increase the space of a building in order for it to continue to adapt to the owner's needs.
-Over time, a family's space needs change and, in order to accommodate these needs, a building may need to be enlarged.
-While these additions are permitted, they should serve to reinforce and not detract from the existing architectural form and design of the building.
+It is often necessary to increase the space of a building in order for it to continue to meet to the owners' changing needs.
+While additions are permitted, they should serve to reinforce and not detract from the existing architectural form and design of the building.